Secure and reversible face anonymization with diffusion models: Reversible anonymization with DM

 \subsection{Deterministic forward and backward processes}

-In order to use this anonymization procedure, we need to control the stochasticity of the forward and backward processes to ensure the reconstruction of a given face.
-For the backward process, we use the Denoising Diffusion Implicit Model (DDIM) method with the stochastic parameter $\sigma_t = 0$ (see Equ.~12 in~\cite{song2020denoising}).
-The deterministic DDIM backward process~\cite{song2020denoising} is given by:
+In order to use this Gaussian property for anonymization and de-anonymization presented in Section~\ref{method_anonymization}, we need to ensure that we obtain the same Gaussian realization $x_T$ given an image $x_0$ and that we obtain the same image $x'$ given a Gaussian realization $x_T'$.
+In other words, we need the forward and backward diffusion processes to be both deterministic and reversible.
+The Denoising Diffusion Implicit Model (DDIM) method~\cite{song2020denoising} is a standard diffusion sampling method that allows reversibility.
+When the DDIM stochastic parameter $\sigma_t = 0$ (see Equ.~12 in~\cite{song2020denoising}), the DDIM backward process becomes deterministic and is given by:

-where $\boldsymbol{\epsilon}_\theta(x_t, t)$ is the diffusion model already trained that, given a noisy face $x_t$ at time $t$, estimates the noise level.
-Based on the assumption that the ordinary differential equation process can be reversed in the limit of small steps~\cite{song2020denoising} we can use convert DDIM into a sampling process (forward process) by using:
+where $\varepsilon_\theta(x_t, t)$ is the neural network (often called a denoiser) already trained that, given a noisy face $x_t$ at time $t$, estimates the noise level.
+Based on the assumption that the ordinary differential equation process can be reversed in the limit of small steps~\cite{song2020denoising} a forward process can be constructed as the inverse of the deterministic DDIM backward process.
+This process, called the DDIM forward process, is:

 Taken together, this yields a fully deterministic pipeline.
-We use Equ.~\ref{ddim_forward} to map a face image $x_0$ to a Gaussian realization $x_T$, and then use Equ.~\ref{ddim_backward} to reconstruct $x_0$ from $x_T$ deterministically.
+We use Eq.~\eqref{ddim_forward} to map a face image $x_0$ to a Gaussian realization $x_T$, then we use Eq.~\eqref{ddim_backward_deterministic} to reconstruct $x_0$ from $x_T$ in a deterministic manner.